Are you an honor student who is still unsure of your readiness to take the UPCAT?

 - In contrast, poorly written blogs, tabloids, and similar reading materials may skew your perception of what constitutes good writing.
 Avoid them like a plague.

-- When writing a message through text, e-mail, or messaging app, don’t use shortcuts.
+- When writing a message through text, e-mail, or messaging apps, don’t use shortcuts.
 People who are used to spelling words incorrectly to save time tend to dull their abilities to use proper spelling and grammar.

 - Use a dictionary to find the definition of unfamiliar words.
 Rather than relying on memorization, try using these new words in your daily writing activities or conversations for better retention.

 - Learn how to find the meaning of a word using context clues.
-This way, you can guess the answer even without a dictionary or thesaurus.
+This way, you can guess the answer without a dictionary or thesaurus.
 For example, in the sentence “She was an assiduous student who promptly submitted her homework and projects on time,” you can infer that assiduous most likely means “studious” by merely looking at the context clues following it like “promptly” and “on time.”

 - Play games like Scrabble or Word Factory that can help expand your vocabulary and improve your logical thinking.

 - Know how to guess the meaning of words by looking at their root words, prefixes, or suffixes.
-For instance, “Philos” is a Greek root word which means “love” so English words that originated from it like philanthropy, philosophy, and hydrophilic all have positive connotations.
+For instance, “Philos” is a Greek root word that means “love” so English words that originated from it like philanthropy, philosophy, and hydrophilic all have positive connotations.

 - Practice communicating in both languages.
-Whether it’s through speaking or writing, the only way to improve your communication skills is through constant application.
+Whether it’s through speaking or writing, the only way to improve your communication skills is through a constant application.
 Start your own blog/vlog.
 Volunteer to edit articles on the Internet.
 Do whatever it takes to improve your language proficiency.
 It’s one skill that will help you succeed not just in U.P. but in the real world.

-4. Reading Comprehension.
+4. Reading Comprehension